 Fortran specifies an order of precedence for operators.
-The order for the intrinsic operators is well known except among the logical operators .not., .and., .or., .eqv., and .neqv..
-In addition, any monadic defined operator, the intrinsic operator //, and any dyadic defined operator have a position in this order, but these positions are not well known.
+The order for the intrinsic operators is well known except among the logical operators .not.,.and.,.or.,.eqv., and .neqv..
+In addition, any monadic defined operator, and any dyadic defined operator have a position in this order, but these positions are not well known.